LoicRiegel/file-header/README.md

 # file-header

- Add header and footer comments to files
+Add header and footer comments to files.